 When all is well and good, our vaginas pretty much take care of themselves.
 But, let’s face it, the moment something’s up down there, vaginas can be a lot of work.

-Walk down any pharmacy “Feminine Care” aisle and you’ll see plenty of creams, lotions, and washes, all promising to whisk away discomfort and restore your vagina to its glory.
+Walk down any pharmacy and you’ll see plenty of feminine washes, creams, and lotions, all promising to whisk away discomfort and restore your vagina to its glory.

-But not all products are created equal.
-And more importantly, many of them can actually be more harmful than helpful for your vagina
+However, not all feminine hygiene products are created equal.
+And more importantly, many of them can actually be more harmful than helpful for your vagina.

-That’s why we sat down with Evvy advisor and vulvovaginal specialist Dr. Jill Krapf, MD to get a rundown of her favorite products for different vaginal conditions (along with some tips and tricks).
-Take a look!
+That’s why we sat down with Evvy advisor and vulvovaginal specialist Dr. Jill Krapf, MD to get a rundown of the best products for vaginal health (along with some tips and tricks to keep your vagina healthy).

 Before you buy

-In the throws of intense vaginal discomfort, it can be tempting to try any treatment that hints at relief.
-But before doing so, keep this in mind:
+In the throws of intense vaginal discomfort or irritation, it can be tempting to try any treatment that can provide relief.
+But Dr. Krapf cautions you to speak to a healthcare provider to help you find the appropriate treatment.

-For patients who are diagnosed with vaginitis, defined as an overgrowth of disruptive (anaerobic or aerobic bacteria) in the vaginal microbiome
+For patients who are diagnosed with a vaginal infection, defined as an overgrowth of harmful bacteria in the vaginal microbiome

 1. Evvy’s Vaginal Microbiome Test*